eduMFA/eduMFA/doc/periodictask/index.rst

 	propagating the database changes to the other node).
 The name of the local node as well as the names of remote nodes are configured in :ref:`cfgfile`.

+	Additionally, there is an option "select_manually".
+This option is useful in case node names are unpredictable (like when used in a Kubernetes deployment).
+In that case ``--node select_manually`` must be passed to ``edumfa-cron``.

 **taskmodule**
 	The task module determines the actual activity of the task. eduMFA comes with several task modules, see :ref:`periodic_task_modules`.